-As disclosed in Note 14, the Company has property, plant and equipment held at a written down value of \$38,185,000 net of impairment losses of \$41,400,000 as at 31 December 2016.
+As disclosed in Note 14, the Group has property, plant and equipment held at a written down value of \$42,010,000 as at 31 December 2017 net of impairment losses of \$41,400,000 recognised in FY2013.

-Note 1d outlines that the determination of the carrying value of the property, plant and equipment requires significant judgement by management in performing an assessment whether there are any indicators of impairment, or indicators that a previously recognised impairment should be reversed.
+Note 1j outlines that the determination of the carrying value of the property, plant and equipment requires significant judgement by management in performing an assessment whether there are any indicators of impairment, or indicators that a previously recognised impairment should be reversed.